 Most of these systems - Hive, Nest, Netatmo and Tado - simply put a smart thermostat into the most-used room in the house or the hallway, and moderate the temperature of the whole house to match that room.
 For smaller houses in which most rooms are in regular use this is probably a cost-effective way of attaining the desired results.
 You can always turn off the radiators you don't need to avoid heating rooms unnecessarily.

 They also make it easier to set schedules and many have 'smart' features to make your heating more efficient and therefore save you money.
-For example, they can detect when no-one's home and automatically turn off the heating.
+For example, they can detect when no one's home and automatically turn off the heating.

-Increasingly, though, other manufacturers are launching smart radiator valves, including Tado.
-In fact, these smart TRVs can often be used independently of the thermostat so you don't necessarily need to buy the same brand and you can still use them with Nest, which doesn't currently offer the valves.
+Tado can be smart-radiator based or a combination of room thermostat and zonal control via its Smart Radiator Thermostats.
+These smart TRVs can often be used independently of the thermostat so you don't necessarily need to buy the same brand and you can still use them with Nest, which doesn't currently offer the valves.
 The only issue there is that you'll need two separate apps to control your heating.

 In any case, Honeywell, Genius and certain others can control more sophisticated heating systems (including underfloor heating and hot water tanks) but, of course, they are a lot more expensive.
 And in the UK at least, all modern houses with living space covering ground greater than 150m2 have to be built with at least two zones of heating, according to 2013 Building Regulations Part L.

 So again: a well-used, modern, small house (or flat) is unlikely to need this level of sophistication, and a well-used large home may have sufficient zones plumbed in to make Nest or Hive a good solution.
 Just remember that you'll need one thermostat per zone, so while it's cheaper than fitting each radiator with a £50/$50 smart TRV, it's still relatively expensive.